SoeRatch/React-testing/README.md

 update() method forces a render

 9)prop(key)  - this method returns the prop value for the node of the current wrapper with the provided key .

+10) describe - describe function is used to group together some sets of test that have common setup code .